Jump toUpdate content

 Currently, routed IP is disabled by default.
 If you are interested in exploring its functionality, you need to explicitly enable it.

 In this section, we will guide you through the process of creating a new Instance with a routed IP.
-We will also provide instructions on migrating your existing legacy Instances.
+We will also provide instructions on moving your existing legacy Instances.

 • The following examples rely on httpie, you can easily adapt them with curl if you prefer.